U.S. Mint Bullion Coin Sales Dip As Buyers Take Advantage Of Secondary Market

 The U.S. Mint is on track for the lowest sales of American Eagle coins in almost a decade.
 The 2008 financial crisis began a historic ramp up in sales that lasted for years.
 20,583,000 silver American Eagles sold that year, more than double the 2007 total of 9,028,036 coins.

 In all but one year thereafter the Mint set a new record.
-Sales peaked in 2015 at 47,000,000 Silver Eagle coins – 5 times the number sold before the world discovered just how rickety the global financial system actually is.
+Sales peaked in 2015 at 47,000,000 US Mint Silver Eagles – 5 times the number sold before the world discovered just how rickety the global financial system actually is.

 Memories are short, however, and investor complacency is setting in.